Debanka301/jobportal/ReadMe.md

 This project is intentionally structured to **learn and apply** key concepts step-by-step.
 Each Epic is broken into **stories** and implemented in **small commits** for easy tracking.

----

-Do you want me to also include a **"How to Learn While Building"** section so you track skills gained in each Epic?
-That would make it a true **learning roadmap** README.